How to Create Jobs to Enable Automation in Risk Cloud

 - This functionality is most appropriate when recipients should have visibility to who else is receiving the alert.
 A single email will be sent to all recipients selected in the Users, Roles, and User Field sections.

-If you have Slack Integration enabled, you will also be able to select the "Send Slack Message" Operation to trigger a Slack message.
-You have the ability to create contextual Slack notifications as well by adding Field Variables to the Slack message Field.
+If you have Slack Integration enabled, you can also select the "Send Slack Message" Operation to trigger a Slack message.
+You can also create contextual Slack notifications by adding Field Variables to the Slack message Field.

-If you would like any additional action to occur within Risk Cloud once the Trigger is met, you can add another Operation or condition.
+If you would like additional actions to occur within Risk Cloud once the Trigger is met, you can add additional Operations or Conditions.
 Both options are highlighted below.

 Publish the Job

-When you have finished configuring the Job, click Publish Job at bottom of the page.
+When you have finished configuring the Job, click Publish Job at the bottom of the page.